 The maximum credit is $2,000 per year, equaling 20% of qualifying expenses up to $10,000.
 Unlike the AOTC, the Lifetime Learning Credit is NOT refundable.

 Pay for college with multiple students

 Only one Lifetime Learning Credit can be claimed per annual return, even if you have several eligible students.
 Also, you can’t claim the American Opportunity Tax Credit and the Lifetime Learning Credit for the same student in the same year.
 You can, however, claim the American Opportunity Tax Credit for one or more students and the Lifetime Learning Credit for another.
 Have you got that?

 The AOTC and Lifetime Learning Credit apply to all qualified expenses paid in the calendar year.
 If you pay those expenses in December 2022 for 2023’s spring semester, those expenses will count for your 2020 tax calculation.

 Student loan interest deduction

-The student loan interest deduction is one of the most frequently used tax deductions.
-That’s not just because so many people have student loans, but also because you can deduct interest on your student loan even if you don’t itemize your deductions, which many young adults don’t.
+The student loan interest deduction is among the most frequently used tax deductions.
+That’s not just because so many people have student loans but also because you can deduct interest on your student loan even if you don’t itemize your deductions.
 That means, thankfully, with the recent TCJA standard deduction increase, you won’t lose the student loan interest deduction.

 It’s the student loan interest deduction, not the student loan interest tax credit.
 That makes a big difference.
 A credit reduces your tax, dollar for dollar, and is more valuable.
 A deduction reduces your taxable income.
 The benefit of a deduction depends on your income tax rate.

-Up to $2,500 per year can be deducted through the student loan interest deduction.
+Up to $2,500 per year can be deducted.
 There are, however, a few requirements.

 1. The loan is for the taxpayer, spouse, or dependent.